Fourth Course Online , 12 –16 April 2021

-The course will tour to Malta, Norway and possibly other countries.
+The course will tour to Malta, Norway, Netherlands and possibly other countries.
 Click here for more details about the venue.

-- Understand how to use the design thinking process to generate ideas
+- To apply the design thinking process to various scenarios

 - To begin development of new skills in areas outside one’s expertise